 On February 23, 2021, the Sponsor purchased an aggregate of 2,875,000 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.009 per share.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares after the Initial Public Offering (excluding the Placement Warrants and underlying securities).
 The founder shares will be worthless if we do not consummate an initial business combination.
 The Sponsor purchased an aggregate of 7,100,000 Placement Warrants at a price of \$1.00 per unit for an aggregate purchase price of \$7,100,000.
-Once the Sponsor makes the Deposits in connection with the two three-month extensions to the time to complete the initial business combination, it will have purchased an additional 2,300,000 Placement Warrants at a price of \$1.00 per unit for an aggregate purchase price of \$2,300,000.
-Each Warrant is exercisable to purchase one share of common stock at \$11.50 per share.
+Once the Sponsor makes the Deposits in connection with the two three-month extensions to the time to complete the initial business combination, it will have purchased an additional 2,300,000 Placement Warrants at a price of \$1.00 per unit for an aggregate purchase one share of common stock at \$11.50 per share.
 These securities will also be worthless if we do not consummate an initial business combination.
-Holders of founder shares have agreed (A) to vote any shares owned by them in favor of any proposed initial business combination and (B) not to redeem any founder shares or Placement Warrants held by them in connection with a stockholder vote to approve a proposed initial business combination.
+Holders of founder shares or Placement Warrants held by them in connection with a stockholder vote to approve a proposed initial business combination.
 In addition, we may obtain loans from the Sponsor, affiliates of the Sponsor or an officer or director.
-The personal and financial interests of our officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.
+The personal and financial interests of our officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination, completing an initial business combination and influencing the operation of the business following the initial business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.